MLSysOps/DataCI/README.md

         yelp_review_dataset = Dataset('yelp_review', dataset_files=[
             {'date': '2020-11-02 00:59:29', 'review_id': 'LTr95e6eOmLc7S_1WxM88Q', 'stars': 5.0, 'text': "First of all the owner and staff went above and beyond to make us feel comfortable and protected during covid.
 Secondly, the bar had fantastic drinks",}, {'date': '2020-11-16 22:07:48', 'review_id': 'UhA9H0LK59qZegWOxyotcA', 'stars': 5.0, 'text': "Herbies is awesome!
 My brunch was perfect, service, food, and drinks!
-I will definitely continue coming back.",}, {'data': '2020-11-18 06:38:46', 'review_id': 'YqTMxlbebNBDcKYTIUvrdw', 'stars': 5.0, 'text': "You won't regret stopping here, hidden gem with great food and a laid back and comfortable atmosphere, a place you can gather with friends and they will treat you like family while you're there.",}, ]).publish(version_tag='2020-11')
+I will definitely continue coming back.",}, {'date': '2020-11-18 06:38:46', 'review_id': 'YqTMxlbebNBDcKYTIUvrdw', 'stars': 5.0, 'text': "You won't regret stopping here, hidden gem with great food and a laid back and comfortable atmosphere, a place you can gather with friends and they will treat you like family while you're there.",}, ]).publish(version_tag='2020-11')
     ```
     Before executing the above code, please wait some time for the previous manual triggered run to finish.